mantonionip/movie-nominator-app/README.md

 4. Movies in search results can be added and removed from the nomination list.
 5. If a search result has already been nominated, disable its nominate button.
 6. Display a banner when the user has 5 nominations.

+## Functionality
+- Search any movie title you have in mind and get the match titles on the result list.
+- Add the ones you have in mind to the nomination list.
+- Once the list is filled with 5 titles, a message including the final result pops up.
+- Either submit the list or edit it in case you've changed your mind.
+- You can come back to your submitted list whenever you want unless you delete the list and start over.